alukach/alukach.github.io/content/posts/message-processing-with-pydantic.md

 </details>

 By default, Pydantic permits extra attributes on models.
-By specifying that extra attributes are forbidden via the [`extra` option](https://pydantic-docs.helpmanual.io/usage/model_config/#options),
+By specifying that extra attributes are forbidden via the [`extra` option](https://pydantic-docs.helpmanual.io/usage/model_config/#options), we can help Pydantic narrow in on the correct type.

 <details>